 The Notifier object is used as a message distributor for a bus.
-The Notifier uses an event loop or creates a thread to read messages from the bus and distributes them to listeners.
+Notifier creates a thread to read messages from the bus and distributes them to listeners.

 class can.Notifier(bus, listeners, timeout=1.0, loop=None)

 Manages the distribution of Message instances to listeners.